oguzhanagkus/ball-bouncer/readme.md

 - The server and client applications are compatible with both Linux and Windows because we have developed on QT Platform
 - The mobile applications for only Android systems
 - The project's video on YouTube:
-- The detailed report is added to repository
+- The detailed report added to repository